 Head to the App Store or Google Play Store and install pending Facebook updates on the phone.

-You can also ditch your existing browser setup and try another desktop browser such as Edge or Firefox to check your Facebook feed.
+You can also ditch your existing browser setup and try another desktop browser, such as Edge or Firefox, to check your Facebook feed.
+Many have also complained about their uploaded videos not showing on Facebook feed.
+You should check the network connection and try again.
 Which trick helped in fixing the video playback issue?
 Share your experience in the comments below.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.